Tips to Photograph Kids With a Smartphone

 Do they smile in a certain way?
 Also worth a capture!

 These are the moments people tend to forget to capture.
 But it is so good to look back at those moments later on when your kid has changed so much.
 Time already goes fast enough as is.

 When you look back at photographs a year later you’ll realize how much has changed (and yes, change can be good.
 But really it is so nice to be able to look back at those past times just to remember it).

 5. Take Most Photos Outdoors

 The light is better when you are out and about!
-Indoor area’s can be quit dark and for your photographs it’s better to have plenty of light.
+Indoor areas can be quite dark and for your photographs, it’s better to have plenty of light.

 Your photographs will look much better!

-Phone cameras generaly can’t handle lowlight situations as well as professional cameras (although they are getting better at it).
+Phone cameras generally can’t handle lowlight situations as well as professional cameras (although they are getting better at it).

 Still photographs taken in light conditions will always look better, no matter what camera you use.